 - 1. If using a chain hoist, raise the vehicle and place transaxle in position on the jack stands.
-If using a floor jack, lower the jack stands to their lowest settings and place the transaxle in position on the jack stands. - Align the center hole in the saddle of the transaxle with the pilot bolt in the leaf spring assembly. - 3.
+If using a floor jack, lower the jack stands to their lowest settings and place the transaxle in position on the jack stands. - 2.
+Align the center hole in the saddle of the transaxle with the pilot bolt in the leaf spring assembly. - 3.
 Install the two U-bolts, jounce bumper mount (if required), and spacers, lockwashers, and nuts.
 Tighten the nuts to 25 ft·lb (34 N·m).
 Tighten the U-bolt nuts so an equal amount of thread is visible on each leg of the bolt. - 4.
 Install the motor.
 See Motor Installation on page 16-13. - 5.
 If using a chain hoist, lower the vehicle while guiding the leaf springs into the rear spring shackles.
 If using a floor jack, raise the differential while guiding the leaf springs into the rear spring shackles.
 Then raise the jack stands to support the transaxle. - 6.
 Connect the four motor wires.
 Tighten the retaining nuts to 65 in·lb (7.3 N·m).
 Use two wrenches to prevent the posts from turning.
 See following NOTE.

 NOTE: If the motor wires were not tagged when disconnected, refer to the wiring diagram for proper connection.
-See Wiring Diagrams, Section 12, Page 12-4.

 - 7. Insert bolts through the spring shackles and bushings in the leaf spring eyes.
 Secure bolts with locknuts.
 Tighten to 15 ft·lb (20.3 N·m). - 8.
 Connect the brake cables using new bow tie pins (1) (Figure 17-7, Page 17-5). - 9.
 Install the shock absorbers.
 Tighten shock absorber retaining nuts until the rubber bushings expand to the same size as the cup washers. - 10.
 Install the rear wheels and finger-tighten the lug nuts. - 11.
 Lift the vehicle and remove the jack stands. - 12.
 Lower vehicle and tighten the lug nuts using a crisscross pattern.
 See Wheel Installation, Section 8, Page 8-1. - Connect the batteries.
-See Connecting the Batteries Electric Vehicles, Section 1, Page 1-4. - Inspect the vehicle to check for proper operation.
+See Connecting the Batteries Electric Vehicles, Section 1, Page 1-4. - 14.
+Inspect the vehicle to check for proper operation.
 See following WARNING.

-Make sure that the vehicle operates in the forward direction when the Forward/Reverse switch is in the FORWARD position.
+- Make sure that the vehicle operates in the forward direction when the Forward/Reverse switch is in the FORWARD position. - Make sure that the vehicle operates in the reverse direction when the Forward/Reverse switch is in the REVERSE position.
+The reverse buzzer will sound as a warning when the Forward/Reverse switch is in REVERSE.